Usama1190/modern-python/piaic/py2_string_fstring/README.md

 ```
 PI: float = 3.14159
 ```
-home work chapter 3, 4 and 5
+home work chapter 3, 4 and 5 (for learn)